hpcloud-mon/mon-arch/README.md

 * Config Database: A third-party component that stores a lot of the configuration and other information in the system.
 Currently, MySQL is supported.

-* Monitoring Client (python-monclient): A Python command line client that communicates and controls the Monitoring API.
-The Monitoring Client was written using the OpenStack Heat Python client as a framwork.
+* Monitoring Client (python-monclient): A Python command line client and library that communicates and controls the Monitoring API.
+The Monitoring Client was written using the OpenStack Heat Python client as a framework.
+The Monitoring Client also has a Python library, "monclient" similar to the other OpenStack clients, that can be used to quickly build additional capabilities.
+The Monitoring Client library is used by the Monitoring UI, Ceilometer publisher, and other components.

 * Monitoring UI: A Horizon dashboard for visualizing the overall health and status of an OpenStack cloud.